Financial Aid Information

 A student who fails all of their classes in a term may be subject to a Return to Title IV (R2T4) calculation.
 If a student “earned” at least one of their F’s (i.e. they participated in class until the end of the semester and received an F for poor performance), then no calculation is required.
 However, if the student failed all classes because they stopped attending at some point in the semester, then a R2T4 calculation is required based on the last documented date of attendance.
 If a last date of attendance cannot be determined, the 50% point of the term will be used as the withdrawal date, and the unearned aid will be 50%.

 If the student received less federal financial aid than the amount earned, Angelina College will disburse the amount of earned grant funds that are not credited to the student’s account.
-This post-withdrawal disbursement is paid directly to the student in the form of a check sent to the student’s address on file in the Office of the Registrar.
+This post-withdrawal disbursement is paid directly to the student in the form of a check sent to the student’s address on file in the Office of Enrollment Services.
 This check will be sent within 45 days after Angelina College has determined that the student withdrew.

 Title IV Aid to be Returned by Angelina College